 It finds its implementations in various platforms such as embedded devices, mobile phones, enterprise servers, supercomputers, etc. However, Oracle maintains both platforms on its own.

 What is OpenJDK?

 OpenJDK is a free and open platform for Java.
 It was developed from an effort initiated by sun Microsystems in 2006.
 Oracle further sponsored it.
 A few components that come with the open java project are the java class library, the java compiler, the java runtime environment, and the java virtual machine.

 Some of the key differences between OracleJDK and OpenJDK are as follows:

 1. The Releases

-Open Java will deliver releases every six months, while the oracle java will be released every three years.
-You will get long term support with oracle for its releases.
+Open Java will deliver releases every six months, while oracle java will be released every three years.
+You will get long-term support from oracle for its releases.
 On the contrary, Open Java provides changes for any release until the launch of the next version.

 Oracle binary code license agreement authenticated the Oracle JDK.
 On the other hand, the OpenJDK possesses the GNU general public license version 2 along with a linking exception.

 The oracle java has a flight recorder, java mission control, and application class-data sharing features.
-Whereas, the OpenJDK possess the font renderer feature.
+Whereas, the OpenJDK possesses the font renderer feature.

 Benefits Over Each Other